jeroenminderman/github-history-walkthrough/README.md

 <img align="center" src="images/commit_history.jpg" width=75%>

-We can look at the state of the repository at previous commits by clicking on the <> buttons, "Browse the repository at this point in the history:
+We can look at the state of the repository at previous commits by clicking on the <> buttons, "Browse the repository at this point in the history":

 <img align="center" src="images/browse_previous_commit.jpg" width=75%>